Night of drama unfolds in the battle of Bordeaux

 Fiji took two losing bonus points from the game, which might prove critical in terms of the group's finishing places and race for a last-eight spot.

-The Fijians face Australia in Saint Etienne on 17 September in a match that could still define which two sides achieve quarter-final qualification from Pool C.
+The Fijians face Australia in Saint-Etienne on 17 September in a match that could still define which two sides achieve quarter-final qualification from Pool C.

 A day earlier, Wales will be in Nice when they face Portugal before further group games against Australia in Lyon on 24 September and Georgia in Nantes 13 days later.